nehemiaharchives/bbl/README.md

 translation can be specified first before book (and chapter(s))
 ```
 joel@JOEL-LAPTOP:~$ bbl search Jesus Christ in kjv in romans 7-9
-romans 7:4 Wherefore, my brethren, ye also are become dead to the law by the body of Christ; that ye should be married to another, [even] to him who is raised from the dead, that we should bring forth fruit unto God.
+romans 7:4 Wherefore, my brethren, ye also are become dead to the law by the body of Christ; that ye should be marrie...
 romans 7:25 I thank God through Jesus Christ our Lord.
-So then with the mind I myself serve the law of God; but with the flesh the law of sin.
+So then with the mind I myself serve the law of God; but with ...

-romans 8:1 [There is] therefore now no condemnation to them which are in Christ Jesus, who walk not after the flesh, but after the Spirit.
+romans 8:1 [There is] therefore now no condemnation to them which are in Christ Jesus, who walk not after the flesh, ...
 ```

 number of search result can be adjusted by command option ```-r 3``` or setting ```"searchResult": 3``` in ```config.json```